 Looking for more BBQ recipes from Good Chef Bad Chef?
 Visit Good Chef Bad Chef recipes.

 *Recipe by celebrity chef Adrian Richardson as seen on popular cooking series Good Chef Bad Chef.
 Image copyright Good Chef Bad Chef & Channel TEN.

 Watch Recipe Video

-Celebrity chef, author & restaurateur, Adrian Richardson’s Mixed Grill recipe cooked over Heat Beads® BBQ Briquettes on highly rated TV show Good Chef Bad Chef.
+Celebrity chef, author & restaurateur, Adrian Richardson, cooks his Beef Short Ribs BBQ recipe over Heat Beads® BBQ Briquettes on highly rated TV show Good Chef Bad Chef.